schollz/find3/doc/index.md

 Have you ever wanted to...

-- track your movements indoors to do home automation?
+- do home automation without motion sensors?
-- do local positioning with very low energy?
+- track your phone or laptop *indoors* without GPS?
-- track your phone or laptop without GPS?
+- monitor the whereaobouts and trajectories of groups of people indoors?

-FIND3 is an attempt to answer positively to these questions.
+FIND3 is an attempt implement a solution to these questions.

 FIND3 is in its early days, but the plan is to develop a **Framework for Internal Navigation and Discovery**.

 If you'd like to help us make that vision a reality, we'd love to have you try out FIND3.